padogrid/padogrid/padogrid-deployment/src/main/resources/geode/etc/recovery/type1.md

 ## Type 1 Recovery Steps

-In Type 1, cache servers are isolated.
+In Type 1, multiple cache servers are isolated.

 1. Fix network issues if any.
 2. Check each isolated member's CPU usage and available system resources.